DaimyoHub/virtual-machine-proto/docs/follow_up.md

   * Added a colored output to the prefix
   * Added a prefix containing the date and the time of the message

+## 12/30/2021

+* Completely restructured the logging system
+  * Renamed the core class (RTDebug -> Logger)
+  * Oversimplified the interface
+  * Adapt all component to the new logging system

+  * It is now easy to use and the interface is uniform.
+I also got rid of this disgusting flush in the request manager runner !

 ## TODO

 * Prettify the output messages with colors and bloat.